Method Overriding in Java (with Examples)

 1. The statement a.m1(); will call m1() method of class A because the reference variable ‘a’ is pointing to the object of class A. Similarly, a.m2() will also call m2() method of class A.

-2. The statement b.m1(); will call m1() method of class B because m1() of class A is available by default to class B due to inheritance and the reference variable ‘b’ is pointing to the objects of class B.
+2. The statement b.m1(); will call m1() method of class B because m1() of class A is available by default to class B due to inheritance and the reference variable ‘b’ is pointing to the objects of class B. Similarly, the line b.m2() will call m2() method of class B because ‘b’ is pointing to the objects of the class. b.m3(); will call the method of class B.

-3. The statement A a = new B(); tells that the reference variable ‘a1’ of class A is pointing to the objects of class B. That is, the parent reference variable can hold child class object.
+3. The line A a = new B(); tells that the reference variable ‘a1’ of class A is pointing to the objects of class B. That is, the parent reference variable can hold child class object.

 5. a1.m2(); will call m2() method of class B because the reference variable a1 is pointing to objects of class B.